A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Method

 \paragraph{Domain-aware prompting} We employ domain-aware prompting to explicitly incorporate domain knowledge about LoRA hyperparameters into the optimization process.
-A straightforward text template can be written as $t=\{\mathrm{name, value}\}$ (\Tref{tab:template1}).
+A straightforward text template can be written as $t=\{\mathrm{name, value}\}$~\cite{rankovic2025gollum}.
 However, this simple format fails to capture the roles or relationships between hyperparameters.
-Prior studies have highlighted practical know-how and manual tuning guidelines for hyperparameter tuning~\citep{mohammed2025comprehensive, he2024parameter, tuning2024stephen, unsloth2025blog}.
+Prior studies have highlighted practical know-how and manual tuning guidelines for hyperparameter tuning~\cite{mohammed2025comprehensive, he2024parameter, tuning2024stephen, unsloth2025blog}.
 For example, \citet{hu2022lora} suggests that the scaling factor ($\alpha$) in LoRA behaves similarly to adjusting the learning rate.
-To better reflect existing know-how and guidelines, we design a structured text template $t=\{\mathrm{explanation, name, value\}}$ (\Tref{tab:template2}).
-The explanations emphasize the relationship between hyperparameters (\eg, how rank and alpha are commonly set) as well as the training dynamics that arise when their magnitudes vary.
+To better reflect these existing know-how and guidelines, we design a structured text template $t=\{\mathrm{explanation, name, value\}}$.
+The $\mathrm{explanations}$ include the relationship between hyperparameters (\eg, how rank and alpha are commonly set) as well as the training dynamics that arise when their magnitudes vary.
 This approach goes beyond simple LLM embeddings, enabling the direct insertion of structured, prompt-level information into the embedding space.